 Definition project charter PMBOK

 The importance of the project charter has increased in recent years.
 The most recent edition of A Guide to the Project Management Body of Knowledge (PMBOK) added a completely new process: ‘develop project charter’.
 This has made the document all the more popular.
-PMBOK defines a project charter as follows:
+PMBOK defines as follows:

 ‘A project charter is a formally issued document by the project initiator or sponsor that formally authorises the existence of a project and empowers the project manager to apply organisational resources to project activities.’